Computing the recession cone of a convex upper image via convex projection: Computations for special cases

 For a weight vector $w \in C^+$, the Lagrange dual \eqref{eq:Dw} of the weighted sum scalarization problem \eqref{eq:Pw} is given by

 Applying \Cref{prop:weightset} and \Cref{thm:1}, we obtain

 The problem of computing the set~\eqref{eq_lin1} is a polyhedral projection problem.
 Closure is not needed on the right-hand side of~\eqref{eq_lin1} since the set is a polyhedron.
 The polyhedral dual cone $\P_\infty^+$ can be computed exactly, rather than approximated, which is appropriate since the linear problem is self-bounded per \Cref{prop:weightset}.
-Polyhedral projection is an alternative to computing the recession cone via the homogeneous problem, see \cite[Section 4.6]{Loehne11}.